wp-plugins/participants-database/readme.txt

 = Single Record Templates =

-**Please Note:** As of version 1.4 the way the single record template works has changed.
-It is now consistent with the other templates, but different from the way it worked before.
-The old templates will still work, but you should update them to the new way of doing things.
-If you look at your custom template and the pdb-single-default.php template provided, you'll easily see how to convert it to the new way of doing the templates.

 Templates for the single record shortcode include an array that can be used to prevent any fields from displaying.
 Let's say you wanted to exclude the city, state and postcode.
 In that case the array would be filled with those names like this:

 `$exclude = array('city','state','postcode');`